nezaboodka/reactronic/README.md

 is automatically executed again to renew it, either immediately or on demand.

-Reactronic **takes full care of tracking dependencies** between all the state objects and caches (observers and observables).
+Reactronic takes full care of tracking dependencies between all the state objects and caches (observables and observers).
 With Reactronic, you no longer need to create data change events in one set of objects, subscribe to these events in other objects, and manually maintain switching from the previous state to a new